s-p-n/reinforce-squared/README.md

 * `run.py` is based on `qlearning-4.py`, but has several added features supplied by me, Spencer A. Lockhart.

 # Installing this project
-If python3 exists at `/usr/bin/python3`, the following code should get you at least to some python3 dependency errors:
+If python3 exists at `/usr/bin/python3`, the following code should get you setup:
 ```
 cd ~
 git clone https://github.com/s-p-n/reinforce-squared.git